DavePearce/Homepage/content/blog/2022/bidirectional_type_checking_whiley.md

       Under the backwards typing scheme, the constant `124` is given type `int`.
 That means, under-the-hood when the constant is created, we'll allocate space for an arbitrary sized integer and give it the value `124`.
-Then, we'll immediately coerce from that to `u8` causing a deallocation.
-It would be much better if we automatically determined the type of `124` was `u8`, and not `int`.
-To resolve this, many languages provide notation for specifying the type of a constant (e.g. `124u8` in Rust).
+Then, we'll immediately coerce it to a `u8` causing a deallocation.
+It would be much better if we automatically determined the type of `124` was `u8` rather than `int`.
+Note, one way to solve this is with specific notation for constants (e.g. `124u8` in Rust) --- however, bidirectional typing is more elegant.

    * *(Overloading)*.
 Whiley, like many languages, provides the ability to